sgladkoff/goldpan-ru/docs/termlode.md

 The drop-down menu over the **Term Filter** is used to switch the top frame between the **Term Filter** and other vital functions:

-- The Settings menu, where you can set the name of the **Termbase**, as well as its default source and target languages and its business domain;
+- The Settings menu, where you can set the name of the **Termbase**, as well as its default source and target languages and its business domain:

 ![termlode_add1](termlode_add_4.png)

-- The Import menu, where you can import **Terms** via XLSX files (example file is provided via download link);
+- The Import menu, where you can import **Terms** via XLSX files (example file is provided via download link):

 ![termlode_add1](termlode_add_5.png)

-- The Users menu, where you can see the list of uses that have been invited to this **Termbase** in various roles, as well as invite new users.
-To do that, enter the first and last name of the user and their email, select the role that will be conferred to them, and press the **Invite User** button.
+- The Users menu, where you can see the list of uses that have been invited to this **Termbase** in various roles, as well as invite new users by sending invitation links to their email addresses:

 ![termlode_add1](termlode_add_6.png)

 ### OmniTran

-The **TermLode** data model organizes collections of **Terms** into **Glossaries** by client, as well as by topic. **OmniTtran**, a global search front end web interface, enables you to carry out searches for a **Term** across multiple **Glossaries** at once.
+The **TermLode** data model organizes collections of **Terms** into **Glossaries** by client, as well as by topic. **OmniTran**, a global search front end web interface, enables you to carry out searches for a **Term** across multiple **Glossaries** at once.

 ![termlode_add1](termlode_add_8.png)

 You can select just a single **Glossary** or source/target language, or any number of them at once.
-You can also view one of the selected **Glossaries** as a collection of alphabetical sections by pressing the **A-Z** button:
+You can also view selected **Glossaries**, one at a time, as collections of alphabetical sections, by pressing the **A-Z** button:

 ![termlode_f7](termlode_f7.png)